Find Affordable College Courses

 Bettendorf, IA

-Ross College-Quad Cities came in at #9 in this year’s edition of the Best Allied Health Services Schools in Iowa ranking.
-Located in the medium-sized city of Bettendorf, Ross College-Quad Cities is a private for-profit school with a small student population.
+Ross College-Quad Cities ranked #9 on this year’s Best Allied Health Services Schools in Iowa list.
+Located in the city of Bettendorf, Ross College-Quad Cities is a private for-profit college with a small student population.

 While working on their degree, medical assisting majors at Ross College-Quad Cities accumulate an average of around $14,337 in student debt.